Join the chartered body for the project profession and become a part of our community of 35,000+ individual members and 500+ corporate partnerships.

 The APM SIGs have an important role to play within APM in creating and disseminating new knowledge.
 They provide a forum where members and their guests can discuss a particular aspect of project, programme and portfolio management that is of current interest.
 These groups help further the understanding and practice of tools and techniques within the defined area of interest.

 Proposals for new SIGs that complement the existing groups are always welcome and a process for forming a new SIG can be viewed here.
-Proposals and enquiries should be sent to the Volunteers' Manager.
+Proposals and enquiries should be sent to the volunteers' manager.

 APM’s research programme aims to advance new and existing knowledge in the delivery of projects, programmes and portfolios.
 By developing innovative research and sharing its results and findings, APM helps to develop and promote a profession built around learning and collaboration.
+In this way, research helps to fulfil APM’s charitable objective:

 - submitting research proposals for funding;